Marganotvke/Simple-Lazy-GSpread-Wrapper/README.md

     <br>cell_range:Takes the cell range of the spreadsheet.
 Takes in cell referencing (A1 notation). eg:

         "A1:B2"
-    It can also take multiple values, just use a list to hold them together. eg"
+    It can also take multiple values, just use a list to hold them together. eg:

         cell_range = ["A1:B2","C3"]
     Do keep in mind that it will return in a multi-list form, in another words, the 'lists within a list' form.